olinley/oliarchibald/src/blog/infinite-pages-and-escaping-crawl-traps.md

 > /lyfehacks/?random_parameter=wtf

 This parameter isn't used on the site, and doesn't even change the content.
-The page is exactly the same as the canonical version.
+The page is exactly the same as its canonical equivalent.

 ![](/images/example_01.jpg)